nhi-huynh/RAD-rails-courses-app/README.md

 # Ruby on Rails RAD Assignment 1
-This is the course management web application for Rapid Application Development, semester 1, 2019
+This repository hosts the final submission of the course management web application for Rapid Application Development, semester 1, 2019

+## Testing - IMPORTANT
+Use admin@rmit.edu.au (password: "password") to test admin functions Use andy.song@rmit.edu.au (password: "password") to test normal user functions

+## Achieved aim - MARKING
+This web application achieves all the requirements for the PASS stage (EXCEPT the Voting functions)
+- Home page and proper linking to other pages for guest users
+- Sign up, log in, log out functions for Coordinators

+This web application achieves all the requirements for the CR stage (EXCEPT the Contact Us page)
+- Update headers and extra functions that are only available once logged in
+- Create/edit/update Categories, Locations, Courses and Coordinators

+This web application achieves all the requirements for the DI stage (EXCEPT the Upload Avatar function)
+- Friendly redirection for wrong URLs
+- Unauthorised people cannot enter the Course Editing pages
+- A fully functioning Admin Dashboard to manage courses and coordinators

+This web application has not attempted any of the requirements for the HD stage.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems:
 $ bundle install --without production
+$ bundle update

-Next, migrate the database:
+Next, migrate the database and seed data:
 $ rails db:migrate
+$ rails db:reset

 Finally, run the test suite to verify that everything is working correctly:
 $ rails test